 Meeting A Forgotten Korea In Jeonju

-The buzz of Seoul and beauty of Pyeongchang was thoroughly absorbing, without doubt.
+The buzz of Seoul and the beauty of Pyeongchang was thoroughly absorbing, without a doubt.
 But, it was not until we got to the southern town of Jeonju that we came face to face with Korea’s past.
 The exciting facets of Korea’s culture and traditions are preserved to this day, as if warped in a time capsule, in Jeonju.
-Although we initially planned to stay only for little over a day, we wound up spending more than 3 days in this semi urban town.
+Although we initially planned to stay only for little over a day, we wound up spending more than 3 days in this semi-urban town.

 It is in Jeonju that Korea’s most popular dish, Bibimbap, was born.
 Sitting down to devour a bowl of bibimbap is a feeling that can only be truly felt at its home ground.
 UNESCO even declared Jeonju the capital of gastronomy in 2012, a decision that isn’t hard to reason with if you spend just a day in this rustic old town.

 In Korea, food isn’t just a necessity of life.
 It is an emotion, an experience, the core of their very being.
 Koreans maybe obsessed about fitness and looks, but it doesn’t stop them from embarking on a gourmet journey that is sinfully sublime.
 Whether it is a pop-up food market, an array of street stalls, a neighbourhood eatery, or a Michelin-star restaurant, expect to be sucked into the never-ending whirlwind of Korean food.
 Much like India, there are an innumerable amount of dishes that they cook up leaving you with not enough time to take in the highlights, even if you spend a good two weeks.